-The coordinator will remain available to answer questions by the complainant and respondent about the complaint process.
+The Title IX Coordinator will remain available to answer questions by the complainant and respondent throughout the complaint process.

 The investigator then will prepare and submit to the CBSM a written fact-finding summary regarding the investigation.

-*This is a brief description of the hearing process.
+*This is a brief description of the resolution process.
 See here for the complete Student Reporting and Complaint Procedures (PDF) document, which contains a detailed outline of hearing procedures.

 The Community Board on Sexual Misconduct (CBSM) is the College body charged with adjudicating complaints of student-to-student sexual misconduct.
 Each sexual misconduct complaint is heard and adjudicated by a panel of three representatives drawn from the larger CBSM.

-Hearings are private and are not open to members of the Carleton community or to the public.
-In the hearing, both the complainant(s) and respondent(s) will have the opportunity to present their statements, comment on points of agreement or disagreement with the investigative summary or with other parts of the documentary record, and to respond to questions posed by the CBSM panel.
+Resolution meetings with a panel are private and are not open to members of the Carleton community or to the public.
+In the meeting, both the complainant(s) and respondent(s) will have the opportunity to comment on points of agreement or disagreement with the investigative summary, and to respond to questions posed by the CBSM panel.
 The panel also will hear from the investigator, and may hear from witnesses who have additional information about the complaint.
 Either the complainant and/or respondent may request that the hearing be conducted such that the two parties are not in the hearing room at the same time.

 Policy Violation Decision

-Following the hearing, the panel will deliberate and vote on whether a violation of Carleton policy occurred.
+Following the resolution meeting, the panel will deliberate and vote on whether a violation of Carleton policy occurred.

 The panel is charged with determining whether a violation of College policy occurred, and if so, to assign an appropriate sanction.
 Panel members will conclude that a violation occurred only if the statements, the investigative summary, and other information presented demonstrate that it is “more likely than not” that a violation occurred.

-The panel deliberates in private after the hearing is completed to review the information presented.
-Only information included in the documentary record and/or presented during the hearing will be considered in these deliberations.
+The panel deliberates in private after the meeting is completed to review the information presented.
+Only information included in the investigative summary and/or presented during the meeting will be considered in these deliberations.
 The panel reaches decisions about whether a violation occurred by majority vote.
 The chair of the CBSM does not vote.